MicrosoftDocs/PowerShell-Docs/reference/7.2/Microsoft.PowerShell.Management/New-Service.md

 `'"d:\my share\myservice.exe"'`.

 The path can also include arguments for an auto-start service.
-For example, `'"d:\myshare\myservice.exe arg1 arg2"'`.
+For example, `'"d:\my share\myservice.exe" arg1 arg2'`.
 These arguments are passed to the service entry point.

 For more information, see the **lpBinaryPathName** parameter of [CreateServiceW](/windows/win32/api/winsvc/nf-winsvc-createservicew) API.